openshift/origin/tls/descriptions/descriptions.md

       - [Certificate Authority Bundles (3)](#Certificate-Authority-Bundles-3)

+## How to meet the requirement
 TLS artifacts must have user-facing descriptions on their in-cluster resources.
 These descriptions must be in the style of API documentation and must include
 1. Which connections a CA bundle can be used to verify.
 2. What kind of certificates a signer will sign for.
 3. Which names and IPs a serving certificate terminates.
 4. Which subject (user and group) a client certificate is created for.
+5. Which binary and flags is this certificate wired to.

-To create a description, set the "openshift.io/description" annotation to the markdown formatted string describing your TLS artifact.
+To create a description, set the `openshift.io/description` annotation to the markdown formatted string describing your TLS artifact.

 ## Items Do NOT Meet the Requirement (139)
 ###  (20)